y-kim15/4796JointFineArtClass/README.md

 To be run in GPU supported Scientific Linux lab clients Note that this automatically installs tensorflow-gpu

+### To download image files
+Image files for training was downloaded from Lecoutre et al. source of RASTA.
+Using their stored data:

 ### Model Training
 For all training, the average time taken for 1 epoch is 50 minutes.
 #### Train a new model